aaltsys/doc-server3/technical/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. _index:

-Welcome to AAltsys Server 3.0 Technical's documentation!
+Welcome to AAltsys Server 3.0 Technical documentation!
 ========================================================

 Contents: